Yandex Cloud

 1. Click Add bucket.

 • Mount point: Name of the mount point.
-Use this path to access the directory the bucket will be mounted to: /function/storage/<mount_point>.
+The directory with the mounted bucket will be accessible at /function/storage/<mount_point>.

 • Bucket: Bucket you want to mount.
 If necessary, create a new bucket.

-• Directory: Bucket directory that will be mounted to the container.
+• Directory: Bucket folder that will be mounted to the container.
 Leave this field empty to mount the entire bucket.

-3. Enable Read-only to disable writing to the bucket.
-With this option on, data from the mounted bucket will be read-only.
+3. Enable Read-only to prevent writing to the bucket.
+With this option enabled, data from the mounted bucket will be read-only.

-To mount an additional bucket to the function, click Add bucket again and configure the parameters as needed.
+To mount an additional bucket to the function, click Add bucket again and configure the settings as needed.

 8. Click Save changes.